Ashtray 6 & 3 Saddle Front Adapter for a B string bender. The adapter for a G bender will have the rollers on the opposite side.

 It should provide you with years of trouble-free use.
 As always, if you encounter a problem of any nature, immediately contact the inventor at firstname.lastname@example.org or call the Inventor, Richard Bowden, using the number included on the business card with your order.
 We guarantee that there is a solution to any and every problem you might encounter or you may return the unit for a refund, paying only for shipping and handling.

-3. Take the Front Adapter Assembly and insert the Tailpiece Slot over the lip of the tailpiece between the two bridge saddle adjustment screws (with the string you wish to bend to the right of the bender, looking from the rear of the guitar) and PRESS DOWN FIRMLY until adapter bottoms out (the back leg of the adapter should almost touch the face of the guitar).
+3. FOR 6 BARREL SADDLE ASHTRAY TAILPIECE: For 3 barrel mounting skip to paragraph 5.
+Take hold of the Front Adapter Assembly and insert the Tailpiece Slot over the lip of the tailpiece between the two bridge saddle adjustment screws (with the string you wish to bend to the right of the bender, looking from the rear of the guitar) and PRESS DOWN FIRMLY until adapter bottoms out (the back leg of the adapter should almost touch the face of the guitar).

-5. Now, tighten the Bottom Mounting Screw lightly, getting firmer until the Adapter is solid.
+6. Now, tighten the Bottom Mounting Screw lightly, getting firmer until the Adapter is solid.
 (NOTE: The mounting screws will cause a slight circular indentation on the back of your tailpiece lip.
 Also be careful not to over tighten the bottom screw … Watch the Tailpiece Slot carefully while tightening the bottom Mounting Screw and if you see the Tailpiece Slot starting to spread, you are going too tight!)
-Make sure the Adapter did not slide up or get out of position when tightening the screws.
-Now, tighten the Top Mounting Screw again ½ turn using the short end of the wrench in the screw head and using the long end for leverage.
+Make sure the Adapter does not slide up or get out of position when tightening the screws.
+Now, tighten the Top Mounting Screw again ½ turn or until firmly tightened using the short end of the wrench in the screw head and using the long end for leverage.

-7. Making sure that the string stays in the Rear Groove and the groove of Adapter Roller (behind the Pressure Roller), tighten the string to pitch and stretch the string several times until it stays in tune after a stretch.
+8. Making sure that the string stays in the Rear Groove and the groove of rear Adapter Roller, tighten the string to pitch and stretch the string several times until it stays in tune after a stretch.
 Then, lower the pitch about a whole tone.

-With the included ball-end hex key Allen wrench in one hand, with your other thumb, push down on the top of the Pressure Roller until the string makes good contact with the bridge saddle.
-Holding the Pressure Roller in place, tighten the Pressure Screw just enough to maintain the pressure on the string when you let go with your thumb.
+With the included ball-end hex key Allen wrench in one hand, with your other thumb, push down on the top of the Pressure Roller making sure the string is in the roller's groove.
+Press down until the string makes good contact with the bridge saddle.
+Holding the Pressure Roller in place, tighten the Pressure Screw just enough to maintain string pressure on the saddle when you let go with your thumb.
 You do not need excessive pressure here.

 ALSO NOTE: When changing strings, if you use a different gauge than the previous string, you will have to readjust the Adjustment Screw, as different gauges require different “travels” of the Bender Handle, the heavier the gauge, the less “travel” and vice versa.